Frequently Asked Questions

 Where are EZ Log Structures produced?

-Kits are manufactured in Europe and shipped to North America to dealers or direct to the customer.
+Kits are manufactured in Europe and shipped to North America to dealers.

 How long have they been available?

 Interlocking building systems have been produced in Europe since the early 1980’s.
 EZ Log Structures were introduced to North America in 2010.
-Today we have a network of dealers/retailers across Canada and expanding dealers/retailers in the USA.
-Larger cabins and homes are sold factory direct to USA consumers where there is no dealer.
+Today, we are pleased to be part of a network of dealers across Canada and the US.

 Do they meet building codes?

 Yes, most kits meet codes without modifications.
-Should modification be required for high wind, heavier snow load, earthquake and hurricane regions, these are done at NO CHARGE.
+Let us know if modification are required for high wind, heavier snow load, earthquake or hurricane regions.

 Do I need a building permit?